-Nestled at the base of the Valley of the Ten Peaks, Moraine Lake’s turquoise waters change color throughout the day as sunlight refracts off the miniscule particles of glacier-ground rock suspended in its waters.
-Though it has a B-List rating compared to Lake Louise’s A-List status, this spot is arguably the more spectacular of the two.
-Located just 8.6-miles from the hamlet of Lake Louise, the drive takes about an hour.
-When you arrive, you can hike up to Rock Pile (clearly visible at the front of the lake) for the best vantage point, or spend a day exploring one of the neighboring valleys.
-Be forewarned: The parking lot often fills up by 10:00 a.m., so go early.
+Nestled at the base of the Valley of the 10 Peaks, Moraine Lake boasts turquoise waters that change color throughout the day as sunlight refracts off the minuscule particles of glacier-ground rock suspended within.
+Though it has a B-list rating compared to Lake Louise’s A-list status, this spot is arguably the more spectacular of the two.
+It's located a little less than nine miles from the hamlet of Lake Louise.
+When you arrive, you can hike up to the Rockpile (clearly visible at the front of the lake) for the best vantage point, or spend a day exploring one of the neighboring valleys.
+Be forewarned: The parking lot often fills up by 10 a.m., so go early.

 By carolina novotny, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.